 Police Benevolent Associations (PBA) spokespeople are PAID & SET UP to foster the animosity between communities & Law Enforcement Officers (LEO).
 They are working for the 1%, they are working for the corporations that want to see us all fighting each other instead of banding together.
 While we scramble for scraps they get richer & richer every day.
 If PBA leadership wasn’t fostering this animosity, they would be forced to ACTUALLY ANSWER to their officers about WHY they aren’t doing their jobs and working to create a safer, smarter more effective working environment for the brave people they are supposed to speak for.

 So while PBA leaders spend time fanning racial tensions & serving up the “social justice warrior” as the enemy.
 Ask yourself what threat a bunch of people with protest signs, bullhorns & loud voices are to an armed police department?
 Ask yourself why the PBA leaders aren’t fighting for better pay, better health insurance, better equipment, better training, better quality of life for their officers?
+Why aren’t they pushing for consideration of the hmo vs ppo differences that can improve things for everyone involved?

 Ask yourself why the idea of a movement centered around #BlackLivesMatter is met with such vitriol by these people?
 It is because the people who profit off the prison industrial system, the people who profit from gun sales, the people who profit from taking advantage of low income citizens are all too happy to set us up against each other.
 It only helps line their pockets while we – ALL OF US – are left to wonder why we can’t come to the table and work together for real change.